Computing

 Printers

 Never use ink-jet printers, now repeat after me, never use ink-jet printers.
 We just use Hewlett Packard network printers.
 Most printing is performed on an old HP4100DTN which prints A4 duplex very cheaply; it has 3 trays.
-I also have a HP5000 A3 printer, a CP4525 A4 duplex colour laser and an HP colour LaserJet MFP M477fdw.
+I also have a HP5000 A3 printer, a CP4525 A4 duplex colour laser and a multifunction HP colour LaserJet MFP M477fdw.

 Related Articles